123sites/prework-study-guide/README.md

 ## Usage

 This Study Guide will be used to help me remember what I need to know with coding.
-I will use this Study Guide to help me review my notes at this point.
-It will help me to determine what I need to study.
+I will use it to help me review my notes, as-needed.
+My Study Guide will help me to determine what I need to study.

-open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
+## open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.

 ## Credits